Reverend Clive Foster MBE Appointed as the UK’s First Windrush Commissioner

 - Jun 21

-Reverend Clive Foster MBE has been appointed as the UK’s first Windrush Commissioner, a major step in the government’s commitment to right the wrongs of the Windrush scandal and ensure victims' voices are heard at every stage of reform.
+Reverend Clive Foster MBE has been appointed as the UK’s first Windrush Commissioner.
+This marks a significant step in the government’s commitment to rectify the injustices of the Windrush scandal.
+It ensures that victims' voices are heard at every stage of reform.

-The announcement comes ahead of Windrush Day on 22 June, marking 77 years since the arrival of HMT Empire Windrush and celebrating the Windrush generation’s extraordinary contribution to Britain.
+The announcement comes just ahead of Windrush Day on 22 June.
+This day commemorates 77 years since the arrival of HMT Empire Windrush and celebrates the extraordinary contributions of the Windrush generation to Britain.

 A New Independent Role for Change